How Can Your Glasses Be Causing Your Acne?

 Acne Caused By An Allergy

 The truth is that you may be dealing with a sort of allergy.
-Perhaps you have an allergy to the material of your frames, such as plastic or metal.
-In fact, plastic glass frames are usually made out of a material called cellulose acetate in the form of zylonite.
+Perhaps you have an allergy to the material1 of your frames, such as plastic or metal.
+In fact, plastic glass frames are usually made out of a material called cellulose acetate2 in the form of zylonite.
 It basically represents a mixture of plasticizers, stabilizers, wood flakes and cottonseed fibers.
 It can vary in quality, from the cheap drugstore kind to Italian Mazzucchelli.
 It is the material with the highest degree of popularity, as it allows you to choose the color and texture of your own, personal liking.

 Metal frames, on the other hand, may be made of monel, stainless steel, nickel silver or titanium.
-The first three kinds all incorporate nickel – this material is often the reason for allergies.
+The first three kinds all incorporate nickel – this material is often the reason for allergies3.
 Titanium, however, does not have nickel in it and it is not known to cause allergic reactions.
 So, if you are sporting eyeglasses made of titanium, you are in luck – there is little danger for you to develop any sort of reaction to your spectacles.
 But if your glasses happen to be nickel-based, then you might want to check with your dermatologist whether the cause of your zits could be your frames.
 You might find yourself getting away with a mild anti-allergenic medicine, or you might have to undergo a more extreme treatment with drugs like Doxycycline.
 Of course, you will need to change your frames as soon as possible.

 Acne Resulting From Your Dirty Frames